Skip to main content

 Configuration Options

-Search suggestions (= autocomplete, or search-as-you-type results) are generated differently from full search results which are rendered after you hit Enter or the search button.
+Search suggestions (autocomplete, or search-as-you-type results) are generated differently from full search results which are rendered after you hit Enter or click the search button.

-That is because when you type, it's impossible for the engine to be sure whether you are done typing or not, so we have to search within words.
-When you submit a search query, it indicates that you have typed in everything you wanted to type.
+When you type, the engine cannot be sure whether you are done typing, so it searches within words.
+When you submit a query, it indicates you have finished typing.

-For example, if you type hot, showing search suggestions for hotel would make total sense, but once you press Enter, it becomes clear that you want to find pages with the word hot and not hotel-related pages.
+For example, if you type hot, showing a suggestion for hotel makes sense — but once you press Enter, it becomes clear you want results for hot, not hotel.

-To indicate that there are more results available, you can display a View All Results call-to-action button at the end of the search suggestion dropdown.
-To add a CTA, use the suggestions.viewAllLabel in your ss360Config code.
+To indicate that more results are available, you can display a View All Results call-to-action at the end of the suggestions dropdown using suggestions.viewAllLabel in your ss360Config.

 {